angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 npm install @progress/kendo-ui
 ```

-Since we use modules, we can import the modules with the help of the import statement.
+Since we are able to use modules, we can import jQuery and the plugin directly from the typescript code.
 There is no need to add an entry to `angular.json`:

 ```ts